Additive normal tempered stable processes for equity derivatives and power law scaling: Conclusions

-In this paper, we introduce a new broad family of stochastic processes that we call Additive normal tempered stable processes (ATS).
+In this paper, we introduce a new broad family of stochastic processes that we call additive normal tempered stable processes (ATS).
 An interesting subcase of ATS presents a power-law scaling of the time-dependent parameters.

-We have considered all quoted options on S\&P 500 and EURO STOXX 50 at 11:00 am New York Time on the 30th of May 2013.
+We have considered all quoted options on S\&P 500 and EURO STOXX 50 at 11:00 am New York Time on the $30^{th}$ of May 2013.
 The dataset considers options with a time to maturity starting from three weeks and up to several years.
 We calibrate the ATS processes on the options of both indices, showing that ATS processes present better calibration features than LTS and Sato processes.
 The observed improvement of ATS is even of two orders of magnitude in terms of MSE, as reported in Table \ref{tab: MSE_APE}.
 ATS replicates accurately market implied volatility term structure and \textit{skew} as observed in Figures \ref{figure:vol} and \ref{figure:skew}.

 The quality of ATS calibration results looks quite incredible.
-In Section {\bf \ref{section:scaling}}, we have shown that once the volatility term structure has been taken into account, the whole implied volatility surface is calibrated accurately with only two free parameters.
+In Subsection {\bf \ref{section:scaling}}, we have shown that once the volatility term structure has been taken into account, the whole implied volatility surface is calibrated accurately with only two free parameters.

-We also construct a re-scaled ATS process via a time-change based on the implied volatility term-structure.
+We also construct a re-scaled ATS process via a time-change based on the implied volatility term structure.
 We show that the re-scaled process calibrated parameters exhibit a power-law behavior.
 The statistical relevance of the scaling properties is discussed in detail.

-Finally, we have compared some model characteristics with the two alternative Additive processes present in the financial literature.
-These two classes fail to reproduce some stylized facts observed in market data, which are adequately described by ATS processes.
+We have compared some model characteristics with the two alternative additive processes present in the financial literature.
+These two classes fail to reproduce some stylized facts observed in market data, which are adequately described by ATS processes.\\ Finally, we have verified the robustness, over a one-year time interval, of the excellent calibration performances and the power scaling behavior of the ATS.\\

-As for future research, we plan to verify the robustness of these \textit{stylized facts} on a larger data-set and on different asset classes.